BillysKes/movie-reviews-sentiment-analysis/README.md

 <h1>Dataset</h1>
-The project uses the nltk movie-reviews dataset.
+In this project we use the nltk movie-reviews dataset.
 You can find more information and download the dataset here : http://www.nltk.org/nltk_data/